hapax/hapax.github.io/assets/chuzenji.md

 level, covered in hare's-tail cottongrass and rambling boardwalks.
 But the mass of cloud had settled onto the wetland as well as the lake, dampening my plans for a picturesque hike.
 I decided to explore the town instead.

-About an hour's bus ride from Nikko station, over Daiya river and the candy apple arc of Shinkyo bridge, through Nikko's dusty outskirts, Kiyotaki, then tunnels and misty switchbacks up and around the convulsed base of the Akechidaira plateau, you come to a small town wedged between a sacred lake and a sacred mountain.
-Chuzenjiko (中禅寺湖) translates to "lake of the Chinese zen temple", while the mountain, Nantai (男体), means "man's body".
-In a perversely literal obedience, for over a thousand years, both lake and mountain were closed to women, horses and cows.

 <figure>
     <div style="text-align:center"><img src ="/images/photos/lake3.png" />